gillibrand/keyframe-click/README.md

 - Vanilla CSS native nesting
 - Vite for development and bundling
 - HTML5 `<canvas>` for timeline rendering
+- GitHub Actions and Pages for deployment and hosting
 - Bold, tactile UI components

 ## 🧪 Live Demo